 The first stage of our walk took us from Llangennith over Rhossili Down (where we found 2 normal caches, one YOSM and a completely random bit of tupperware that’s logged on a competitor geocaching website.

 The highlight of this stretch (at least for the other three) was watching me slide over not once, but twice, on the wet slope coming down into Rhossili village.
 I got dirty.

 The walk out along Worm’s Head was quite challenging.
-The initial causeway was only just drining as we walked across, so we had to keep rerouting to find a dry way through, plus the rocks themselves were rather jagged.
-Beyond a certain point the rocks got a bit easier and we were mainly skipping through smaller rocks encrusted with barnacles and surrounded by loads of little mussels, which made the underfoot conditions much more grippy.
-At the first island it was a straightforward walks around the grass.
+The initial causeway was only just draining as we walked across, so we had to keep rerouting to find a dry way through, plus the rocks themselves were rather jagged.
+Beyond a certain point, the rocks got a bit easier and we were mainly skipping through smaller rocks encrusted with barnacles and surrounded by loads of little mussels, which made the underfoot conditions much more grippy.
+At the first island, it was a straightforward walk around the grass.
 Kip and Stevie took the hardcore option of walking over the top rather than around the side, obviously.